jito-foundation/restaking/docs/_vault/00_vault_accounts.md

 State in these programs is spread out across many accounts.
 To reason about the state of stake at any given time, one can reference the chart below.

-Assets are considered staked iff:
+Assets are considered staked if:

 - The NCN has opted-in to the operator
 - The operator has opted-in to the NCN